 I spent ten years working in government and the corporate world.
 Long enough to understand how big institutions operate, and long enough to grow frustrated with the culture that runs through them.

-The endless target-setting.
-The dashboards built to impress senior leadership rather than help anyone actually doing the work.
-The sense that performance theatre mattered more than genuine results.
+There was endless target-setting, and dashboards built to impress senior leadership rather than help anyone actually doing the work.
+Performance theatre often seemed to matter more than genuine results.
 I saw it clearly because of where I came from.

 Hull to London